Death of a President (2006 film): Politicians

+Media and theater reaction

+Following its release in Canada and the United Kingdom, many American movie theater chains including AMC, Regal, and Cinemark refused to run the controversial feature due to its depiction of Bush's potential assassination.
+Dick Westerling, who ran the Regal chain, remarked that "we do not feel it is appropriate to portray the future assassination of a president".
+At the same time, CNN and the National Public Radio announced that neither network would accept commercials for the film due to its extreme nature.

 Critical review

 Critics had varied opinions about Death of a President.
 The Metacritic aggregate website rated it at 49, "Mixed or Average", based upon 30 reviews.
-Rotten Tomatoes rated it at 39%, "Rotten", based upon 101 reviews.
+Rotten Tomatoes rated it at 40%, "Rotten", based upon 101 reviews.
 The website's consensus reads, "In this unconvincing fictional documentary, the tense 30 minutes that lead into the title event is outweighed by the boring, melodramatic hour preceding it."
 In Time magazine, Richard Corliss placed it in the context of other fictional assassinations, such as The Assassination of the Duke of Guise (1908), Suddenly (1954) and television programmes like 24 (2001–2014); concluding that it was "not an incendiary documentary, but a well-made political thriller."
 In the Village Voice, J. Hoberman said it was "dramatically inert, but a minor techno-miracle" and that it "skews more theoretical than sensationalist ...
 Bush is presented as a martyr."
 James Berardinelli commented that "If this was a serious examination of the possible long-term ramifications of George Bush's current foreign policy, or if it had anything interesting to say about Bush's legacy, it might be justifiable.
 But that's not the case.
 The decision to use Bush rather than a fictional representation of him is for no reason other than self-promotion."